whaleyj-2401/SecondGlance/README.md

 A unified, configurable, and extensible solution for customizing your web experience.
 SecondGlance is a browser extension that enables content blocking and detection of AI-generated text within a webpage.

 Extension is cross-platform.
-Tested on Firefox and Chrome.
+Tested on Firefox, Chrome, and Edge.

 Disclaimer: If you use this, be aware that AI text detection in general is not reliable enough for use in any administrative, moderative, or legal purpose.
 Our machine learning model was trained on part of the data we used and tested on the other part.
 The code we used to train and test the ML model is located in the machine_learning directory (machine_learning/node_ml/main_natural.js).